-4. Virtual Learning Environment (VLE):
+4. Virtual learning environment:

-The school provides information through the Virtual Learning Environment (VLE) for children and parents.
+The school provides information through a Virtual Learning Environment (VLE), a generic term for the virtual learning platform the school may use, which can include Google Classroom and similar systems, for children and parents.
 This is not the sole point of contact for home/school communication and is an aid to children's learning.
 School may provide homework tasks on the VLE, however understands that some pupils do not have access to this at home.